This page refers to all RIW Track and Civil roles.

 NOTE: Many ARTC Track and Civil roles have been removed from the ARTC matrix.
 You can now find these roles on the National Track and Civil Matrix found at the Australasian Rail Association (ARA) website: www.ara.net.au

-NOTE: Some National Track and Civil Roles will require you to have an additional ARTC “Currency” role – which shows continued competence.
-The currency roles are identified on the ARTC Track and Civil matrix below.
+NOTE: Some National Track and Civil Roles will require you to have the prerequisite role.
+You can find these requirements in the ARTC Track and Civil Matrix below.

-Identify “currency” or specific role and requirements from the ARTC Track and Civil matrix.
+Identify specific role and requirements from the ARTC Track and Civil matrix.

 NOTE: Matrix identifies minimum requirements.
 Compliance with these requirements does not mean competence across entire network.
 Local requirements may still be required.

-Add your role to your Onsite profile: www.riw.net.au
+Add your role to your RIW profile: www.riw.net.au

-Upload into Onsite evidence to meet the role requirements.
+Upload into RIW evidence to meet the role requirements.
 Track and Civil roles include: